Save bean seeds and you'll find yourself with extra dollars in your pocket; perhaps quite a lot of them.

-At the end of summer unless you are extremely vigilant, which I'm not, you'll find that you've missed reaping a few pods.
-And now they're too mature and the pods are hard and stringy, and the beans are starchy.
+At the end of summer unless you are extremely vigilant, which I am not, you'll find that you have missed reaping a few pods.
+Now they are mature, hard and stringy; and the beans are starchy.

-I quickly divided my string beans into two:
+I quickly divided my string beans into two.